Hendrix-CS/csci235/robot_setup_pi_4.md

 sudo systemctl start ssh
 ```

-Find the IP address from the wifi menu.
+Type `hostname -I` to find the IP address.
 Then, you can connect using `ssh username@ip address` from another computer.

 ## Setup GPIO pins